-Concerning drug safety, its monitoring currently relies on data from randomized controlled trials (RCTs) or post-marketing studies.
+With regards to drug safety, monitoring currently relies on data from randomized controlled trials (RCTs) or post-marketing studies.
 However, RCTs may be underpowered to detect rare but important side effects, and fail to capture adverse effects that only manifest beyond the designed follow-up time (e.g., malignancy).
 Post-marketing studies based on registries are resource-intensive in terms of cost and time, and the safety profile of a drug can only be depicted several years after marketing.
-The application of text mining, the computational process of extracting meaningful information from unstructured text, has been proven useful to improve pharmacovigilance (e.g., arthralgia in vedolizumab users in IBD[20]).
+The application of text mining, the computational process of extracting meaningful information from unstructured text, has proven useful to improve pharmacovigilance (e.g., arthralgia in vedolizumab users in IBD[20]).
 The sources are not limited to medical literature and clinical notes, but also product labelling, social media and web search logs[21,22].

-ADVANTAGES AND SHORTCOMINGS OF BIG DATA APPROACH
+ADVANTAGES AND SHORTCOMINGS OF BIG DATA APPROACHES

-In healthcare research, RCT is regarded as the gold standard to investigate the causality between exposure and outcome of interest.
+In healthcare research, RCT is regarded as the gold standard to investigate the causality between exposure and the outcome of interest.
 Randomization balances prognostic factors across intervention and control groups.
-It eliminates both measured and unmeasured confounding, making establishment of causality possible.
+It eliminates both measured and unmeasured confounding, making the establishment of causality possible.
 However, it is resource-intensive to conduct RCTs in terms of money, manpower and time.
-It is difficult to study rare events (e.g., cancer, death) or long-term effect.
-Due to the stringent inclusion and exclusion criteria as well as differential level of care and follow-up in a clinical trial setting, results from RCTs may not reflect real-life situation and may not be generalizable to other populations.
-Finally, effects of harmful exposure cannot be studied due to ethical concern.
+It is difficult to study rare events (e.g., cancer, death) or long-term effects.
+Due to the stringent inclusion and exclusion criteria, as well as differential levels of care and follow-up in a clinical trial setting, results from RCTs may not reflect real-life situations, and may not be generalizable to other populations.
+Finally, effects of harmful exposure cannot be studied due to ethical concerns.

 To circumvent these shortcomings of RCTs, observational studies are alternatives.
-Case-control studies are cheaper and quicker to conduct, and can study multiple risk factors of rare diseases as well as potentially harmful exposure that is otherwise impossible in RCTs.
-On the other hand, prospective cohort studies can investigate multiple exposures and multiple outcomes, effects of rare exposure as well as potentially harmful exposure.
-Nonetheless, it is difficult to study rare exposures in case-control studies, and rare diseases or long-term effects in prospective cohort studies.
-It is also impossible and unethical to prospectively follow the natural history of chronic diseases and its complications without appropriate intervening actions[23].
+Case-control studies are cheaper and quicker to conduct, and can study multiple risk factors of rare diseases, as well as potentially harmful exposure that is otherwise impossible in RCTs.
+On the other hand, prospective cohort studies can investigate multiple exposures and outcomes, effects of rare exposure, as well as potentially harmful exposure.
+Nonetheless, it is difficult to study rare exposures in case-control studies, as well as rare diseases or long-term effects in prospective cohort studies.
+It is also impossible and unethical to prospectively follow the natural history of chronic diseases and its complications without appropriate interventions[23].
 In addition, for both study designs, multiple biases (e.g., reverse causality, selection bias, interviewer bias, recall bias) can exist, and confounding, whether measured or unmeasured, is always possible.